 |

 On June 7th 2024, we were pleased to welcome the artist Layla Metssitane for the world premiere of the exhibition, Des Fissures et des Mots.
 This exhibition, part of the Paris 2024 Olympic and Paralympic Games, highlights unique works of art that celebrate Paralympic athletes, true heroes and heroines of the 21st century.
-It's a celebration of their courage, determination and passion, captured through the magical fusion of image and word.
-The photographs on display feature the bodies of Paralympic athletes, beautifully painted in gold, symbolizing their strength, resilience and determination.
-This artistic touch adds extra depth and beauty to these captivating images.

 |